 Most people think of cats and dogs when it comes to pets but just about any animal can be a pet.
 My definition of a pet is an animal that could fend for itself in the wild in its natural state but has been forced, either by accident or evolution, to become dependent upon humans for survival.

 Pets range from reptiles to insects.
 I was reminded of the variety of pets by a patient I saw when I was working as a home health nurse.
 The man had a gaping belly wound that needed to be dressed every day and every time a nurse showed up his pet rabbit would dash out from somewhere and run across this man's belly as if to let the nurses know that he was watching out for this friend of his.

 Despite the lack of sterility, I believe the man survived his wound healing ordeal without complications.
 I suspect the rabbit played a large part in the wound healing process, something not likely to be written up in any journals.

 One way to look at pets is to consider them some sort of human slaves.
 In many respects they are, but this is where humans have the potential to understand one of the biggest differences between humans and animals.
-Even though animals may serve humans in some ways while also being dependent upon humans, they somehow manage not to let that turn them into inferior creatures, something most of us have yet to learn from them.

 Some of the reasons for the comfort of pets are obvious, especially when it comes to cats and dogs.
 They spend more time with us than most people and they are not afraid to engage with us when we are sad or feeling like we want the world to go away.